Quentin18/newspapers/index.md

 Considering this and considering the clear domination of Donald Trump in the news, one can not simply conclude one newspaper's ideas simply based on the importance it gives to each personality.
 Nervertheless, it can provide some clues.

 ### What about the party distribution in the newspapers?
 We focus now not on the speakers themselves, but mostly on their party.
 Knowing the party of each speaker (republican, democrat, another party or no identified party), we can group together all the speakers that belong to the same party and assess the importance attributed to each party in the newspapers.
-Can we already perceive a news coverage bias.?
+Can we already perceive a news coverage bias towards one of the paries?
 {% include nyt/nyt_pie_parties.html %}

 {% include cnn/cnn_pie_parties.html %}

 {% include fox/fox_pie_parties.html %}

+**TODO** <!-- Exlpain? -->

 ### The most frequent words
+During the entiere analysis, we tried to oppose the two major parties: repubublican and democratic one.
+We assumed that the parties distinguish themsleves through the words they used, the subjects they adresse and how they address them.
+Therefore, we highlighted the differences in the words that were used the most in the two major opposing parties.

-**TODO** <!-- Occurences of words (wordclouds) -->
+**TODO** <!-- Occurences of words (wordclouds), est ce que on garderait pas seulemtn les republicains et les democrates? -->

 <!-- Figure: Wordcloud for each newspaper -->
 <img class="image" src="images/wordclouds/wordcloud_democratic_party.svg" alt="Wordcloud Democratic Party" />